Singh-Aman08/uk-census-mobility-tableau-analysis/README.md

 ### 2. Dimensionality Reduction

-Three techniques were explored:
+Three dimensionality reduction techniques were explored:

 - Principal Component Analysis (PCA)
 - t-Distributed Stochastic Neighbor Embedding (t-SNE)
 - Uniform Manifold Approximation and Projection (UMAP)

-UMAP was selected as the primary technique due to its ability to preserve local and global structure while producing meaningful cluster separation.
+UMAP was selected as the primary dimensionality reduction technique because it provided a useful low-dimensional representation of the high-dimensional feature space for subsequent clustering and visualisation.

 ### 3. Clustering Analysis

-UMAP embeddings were used to identify socio-economic groupings across counties.
+The UMAP representation was used as the input for **K-Means clustering** to identify socio-economic groupings across county-level local authorities.

-Four distinct clusters emerged from the analysis.
+Four clusters were identified in the final clustering solution.

 ### 4. Bayesian Analysis

-Posterior distributions were used to investigate probabilistic relationships between:
+Bayesian analysis was used to examine probabilistic relationships between demographic, economic, commuting, and vehicle ownership variables.

-- Economic activity
-- Commuting behaviour
-- Car ownership
-- Demographic structure

-This approach provided insights into the strength and uncertainty of relationships among variables.
+The posterior distributions indicated:

+- A positive relationship between economic participation and shorter commuting distances, particularly for residents living within 30 km of their workplace.
+- A negative relationship between the proportion of retired-age residents and overall economic activity.
+- A negative relationship between unemployment rates and economic activity.
+- Car ownership was an important component of the socio-economic profile, while proximity to employment showed a stronger predictive relationship with the working population than vehicle ownership alone.

+The Bayesian analysis also provided estimates of uncertainty around these relationships, allowing the strength and direction of the observed associations to be assessed.

 ### 5. Visual Analytics

-Interactive dashboards were developed using:

-- Tableau

-The dashboard enables:
+An interactive Tableau dashboard was developed to enable:

 - Regional comparisons
 - Cluster exploration